What is an Ecological Footprint and Why Should it Shrink?

 Your Ecological Footprint (Eco Print, for short) is a measure of the biologically productive area needed to produce the resources you use and to absorb the waste you generate.
 Do you know just how much land, water and air is needed to put that toothbrush in your hand?
 Your Eco Print reflects the effect of your consumption and waste on Climate Change, Air and Water Pollution, and Habitat Alteration.
 The measure of your Eco Print provides an estimate of how your lifestyle is affecting the health of our planet and how well you are fitting into the web of life.

 At the present population, there are only 1.9 global hectares of biologically productive space available for each person on Earth.
 If we re-calculate that number to include untouched wild space for other species, it drops to 1.5 hectares Therefore, our fair "earthshare" is only 1.5 hectares.
 The average world citizen has an Ecological Footprint of 2.3 global hectares.
 Canadians are not average world citizens; we use an average of 6.9 hectares each.
 If everybody lived like today's Canadians, it would take at least 5.9 additional planet Earths to produce the resources, absorb the wastes, and otherwise maintain life-support.

 “If you think you are too small to be effective, you have never been in bed with a mosquito” - Betty Reese

 Each of us can live responsibly by making smart, informed choices in the four areas of daily living that have the greatest environmental impact:

 It really comes down to using less Stuff

 - Rethink and Reduce — Think before you acquire.
 Do you need it or just want it?
-Wait a week; if you still want it, research the product (the total cost of buying it)
+Wait a week; if you still want it, research the product (the total cost of producing, transporting and disposing of it)

 - Repair and only then Recycle — Only when the item cannot be used again in its present form.